kitch/homebridge-SimpliSafePlatform/README.md

 # homebridge-SimpliSafePlatform

-This project is a [Homebridge] platform pluging that allows you to monitor and control your SimpliSafe alarm system with the iOS 10 Home app as well as through Siri.
+This project is a [Homebridge] platform pluging that allows you to monitor and control your SimpliSafe Alarm System with the iOS  Home app (HomeKit) as well as through Siri.
 This project uses the its own API from several different examples out there...
+So, with that being said it is an unoffical version of SimpliSafe API and might change in the future without warning.
+That will cause this to fail unless monitor and the code updated.

-Major Credit goes to chowielin, nfarina and greencoder.
+# Major Credit goes to chowielin, nfarina and greencoder.

 To use this, you must have a working Homebridge server running in your network.